Mastery (2012) offers a review and guide on the steps that it takes to achieve mastery at anything you choose.

 We often hear about how children are creative and open-minded.
 Well, Robert Greene says children never invent or discover anything life-changing.

-The key then is to blend the knowledge, the focus and mind-openness to explore new routes.
+The key then is to blend the knowledge, focus, and mind-openness to explore new routes.

 The author also goes into what are the most common pitfalls stifling our creativity: